aybabtme/blog/source/_posts/2012-12-04-keeping-an-heroku-instance-alive.markdown

 comments: true
 categories: [hack, heroku]
 ---
 I used to have a Linode VM.
 I still have a Linode VM.
-But I regurlarly fuck up my setup (lock myself out, get lost in between nginx and apache's install and config files, mess up my iptables rules, etc), so it's not the best platform to use when I want to explore stuff about
+But I regularly fuck up my setup (lock myself out, get lost in between nginx and apache's install and config files, mess up my iptables rules, etc), so it's not the best platform to use when I want to explore stuff about